mgamio/blog/_posts/2023-02-02-rate-limit.md

 {%- include inArticleAds.html -%}
 </div>

-You can implement a rate limiter for your clients based on subscription plans or even for each endpoint.
+You can implement a rate limiting for your clients based on subscription plans or even for each endpoint.
 For learning purposes, we implement a rate limit based on external IPs.

 ## Inspirational Quotes About Tech